unl/wdntemplates/DOCUMENTATION.md

 `js-src/mustard`
 Place polyfill files here that are not supported in both polyfill.io and DCF

+`js-src/utility-scripts`
+Place script files here that are not require.js modules or widgets but are standalone files for transpile and minification purposes

 `js/`
 Contain files and folders to be worked on be bundled by require.js.
 Files from DCF are also pulled into this folder when the grunt task is ran.